-- (viii) Once the cutoff has been announced and prior to short listing of the candidates for interview, a Committee nominated by the Supreme Council, which shall include the Chaplain of the College, will scrutinize all the applications of Christian candidates to verify whether all the Pastoral requirements are fulfilled by the candidates. - (ix) In the event of there being insufficient candidates in Category (iii) after interviews, the seats shall be filled from Christian candidates from Category (iv) & Category (v) in the ratio of 2 seats for Category (iv) and 1 Seat for Category (v). - (x) In the event of insufficient Christian Schedule Tribe candidates after interviews, these seats shall be filled first from Category (iii) and thereafter from Category (iv).
+- (vii) Applicants from CNI and CNI-D, are required to produce, in addition, a letter from the Parish Priest duly certified by the Bishop. - (viii) Once the cutoff has been announced and prior to short listing of the candidates for interview, a Committee nominated by the Supreme Council, which shall include the Chaplain of the College, will scrutinize all the applications of Christian candidates to verify whether all the Pastoral requirements are fulfilled by the candidates. - (ix) In the event of there being insufficient candidates in Category (iii) after interviews, the seats shall be filled up from Christian candidates from Category (iv). - (x) In the event of insufficient Christian Schedule Tribe candidates after interviews, these seats may be filled up first from Category (iii) and thereafter from Category (iv). - (xi) The merit differential between the General Category Candidates and Christian candidates, may not ordinarily exceed 20%, which may extend to 25%, in the case of Christian candidates under CNI and CNI-D categories.
+The Principal may further relax the above percentage if need be, to ensure admission of 50% Christian students, provided he is satisfied that such students will be able to cope with the studies in the College.